-Traveller from Fayetteville, GA
+Traveller from Las Vegas

 The small town of Williams is west of Flagstaff and south of Grand Canyon National Park, at the southern terminus of the Grand Canyon Railway.
 Trains depart daily from Williams Depot to the park.
 The downtown historic district is 30 miles from the nearest traffic light; replete with saloons and bordellos, it offers glimpses into the town’s wild frontier past.